 The markup is the percentage of the base price, and the margin is the actual monetary amount.
 By default, the markup is set to 20%.

-In my personal experience, there’s no reason to stay at 20%.
+In my experience as a Redbubble seller, there’s no reason to stay at 20%.
 Either you want to undersell your competition, or you want to maximize your profit.

 For me, selling on Redbubble is quite simple… it is me vs the level of competition and the price.